Green-Software-Foundation/sci-ai/SPEC.md

 - Model selection and benchmarking systems
 - Evaluation frameworks

-Emissions from model training SHALL be calculated over the entire training duration, including but not limited to, accounting for all epochs, steps, parameter updates, intermediate & test runs, and early stopping phases.
+Emissions from model training SHALL be calculated over the entire training duration, including but not limited to, accounting for all epochs, steps, parameter updates, intermediate and test runs, and early stopping phases.

 ### 7.3 Deployment (Provider)